Skip to content

 Organizations can choose to enforce one of two policies: FILE (the default) or WIRE_JSON.

-Once configured, every BSR module will automatically adhere to the chosen policy, and all attempts to push non-compliant schemas will be either be rejected by the server or sent into the review flow, depending on your organization's setup.
+Once configured, every BSR module automatically adheres to the chosen policy, and all attempts to push non-compliant schemas are either rejected by the BSR or sent into the review flow, depending on your organization's setup.
 These settings take precedence over any breaking change configuration specified in a given workspace's buf.yaml file, and work even if buf.yaml disables the breaking change configuration completely.

 Grace period